QED-92/cyber-security/modules/ffuf/ffuf.md

 # Attacking Web Applications with FFUF

-This document summarizes practical techniques for attacking web applications using ffuf.
+This document summarizes practical techniques for attacking web applications with **ffuf**.
 It is by no means an exhaustive guide.

 ## Table of Contents